kwery/kwery-documentation/docs/index.md

 ###Report Search

-You can search for a report generated between a particular time as show below.
+You can search for a report generated between a particular time as shown below.

 ![Report Execution Search](img/reportExecutionSearch.png)